MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterSharedVolumeToAffinityRule.md

 ## DESCRIPTION

-This cmdlet gives the ability to keep VMs with the cluster shared volume(CSV) that contains its VHD.
+This cmdlet allows you to add cluster shared volumes (CSVs) to an existing affinity rule, using either the CSV name or object.

 ## EXAMPLES